Ubayed-Bin-Sufian/sugar-docs/src/contributing.md

 ### Close Issue

-Once your pull-request is merged, you should close any issue or ticket.
+Once your pull request is merged, you should close any issue or ticket.
 GitHub issues named as "Fixes" in a commit message may be automatically closed.

 Be sure to thank everyone who helped you out along the way.